iAmKabiru/django_celery/Readme.md

 ## Features
 - Asynchronous email sending using Celery.
 - Redis as the message broker for task queuing.
-- Example configuration for local development.
+- Example configuration for local development using Docker Compose.

 ## Requirements
-- Python 3.x
-- Django
-- Celery
+- Docker
-- Redis
+- Docker Compose

 ## Setup Instructions